quicwg/base-drafts/draft-ietf-quic-qpack.md

 HTTP/3 endpoints contain a QPACK encoder and decoder.
 Each endpoint MUST initiate at most one encoder stream and at most one decoder stream.
-Receipt of a second instance of either stream type MUST be treated as a connection error of type HTTP_WRONG_STREAM_COUNT.
+Receipt of a second instance of either stream type MUST be treated as a connection error of type HTTP_STREAM_CREATION_ERROR.
 These streams MUST NOT be closed.
 Closure of either unidirectional stream type MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.